Todd Parrott

-Todd T. Parrott (born February 9, 1964) is an American stock car racing crew chief.
-He last worked for B. J. McLeod Motorsports and Rick Ware Racing as a crew chief in the NASCAR Cup Series.
-He is most well-known for his long tenure at Robert Yates Racing as Dale Jarrett's crew chief on the No. 88 Ford.
+Todd T. Parrott (born February 9, 1964) is an American stock car racing crew chief who works for Maples Motorsports as the crew chief of their No. 67 car driven by Ryan Roulette part-time in the ARCA Menards Series.
+He is most well known for his long tenure as a NASCAR Cup Series crew chief at Robert Yates Racing crew chiefing Dale Jarrett's No. 88 Ford.
 The duo won 27 races together as well as the 1999 NASCAR Winston Cup Series championship.

 Parrott also worked with Ernie Irvan, Elliott Sadler, and David Gilliland while at Yates.
 Over his career, Parrott has also worked for Petty Enterprises, Hall of Fame Racing (which was in a partnership with Yates), Roush Fenway Racing, Richard Petty Motorsports (the successor team to Petty Enterprises), Tommy Baldwin Racing, Richard Childress Racing, Circle Sport, Leavine Family Racing, and Premium Motorsports.
 Parrott won two races with Sadler in 2004, and his last two wins as a crew chief came with Marcos Ambrose at RPM in 2011 and 2012.

 He last served as a crew chief in 2020 and at the time was one of the most successful active crew chief in the Cup Series with 31 career wins, behind Chad Knaus (81 wins) and Paul Wolfe (32).

 Career

 Early Career: Working with Family

 Parrott spent his early years working with his father Buddy, and brother Brad for DiGard Motorsports, and Curb Motorsports.
 Todd and Brad would then go to work for car owner and legendary drag racer Raymond Beadle and the Blue Max team under crew chief Barry Dodson.
 Both brothers were crew members on Rusty Wallace's 1989 NASCAR Winston Cup Series Championship team.
 Following the disbanding of the Blue Max team after the 1990 Winston Cup season the Parrott brothers would follow Wallace to the newly formed Penske Racing South, where Todd worked as a chassis specialist and tire manager, as well as a tire carrier during pit stops.
 Two thirds of the way through the 1992 season Todd and Brad would be reunited with their father Buddy, who was hired as Wallace's crew chief.
-Together they formed the core of the crew that won the 1993 Unocal Pit Crew Championship, and 19 races between 1992-1994.
+Together they formed the core of the crew that won the 1993 Unocal Pit Crew Championship, and 19 races between 1992 and 1994.
 Buddy departed at the end of 1994, while Todd would remain at Penske until October 1995, with Brad following Todd to Yates soon after.